canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Sphinx is a documentation static site generator that converts reStructuredText or Markdown files into HTML.
 It's the core software in the Starter Pack.

-`docs/conf.py` is a configuration file that defines the properties of the Sphinx project such as project metadata and dependencies.
+`docs/conf.py` is a configuration file that defines the properties of the Sphinx project such as project metadata and extensions.

 .. figure:: assets/sphinx-build-engine.png
     :class: with-border